Be Trauma Wise

 Law Enforcement personnel need to be convinced that managing a victim in this manner may also improve their ability to investigate and respond to crime and thus increase successes.

 Personnel can be trained efficiently and effectively whilst minimising logistical challenges using the TRAUMA WISE awareness model.

 The Trauma Wise model provides first responders with an understanding of the processes needed to be followed to assist a survivor without causing more harm.
 A first responder, already being on scene, can therefore assist until handing over to a Chaplain or Trauma Support Volunteer.

 Trauma Wise identifies the following principles:

 - Empowering a survivor by advising them of what may happen or what needs to happen

-The four Trauma Wise steps emphasize these healing principles whilst providing an easy to remember process of what will assist survivors.
+The four Trauma Wise steps emphasize these healing principles whilst ensuring an easy to remember process of what will assist survivors.

-– Used in partnership with the World Health Organization ‘s Psychological First AID (PFA) training, First Responders would have a complete toolkit to assist survivors in the South African context.
+Used in partnership with the World Health Organization ‘s Psychological First AID (PFA) training, First Responders will have a complete toolkit to assist survivors in the South African context